jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Name: name

-The alternative name in `/etc/alternatives/`.
+The name of the alternative.

     Link: link